 Sec.
 4313N Bank DOSRI Rules and Regulations Applicable to Government Borrowings in Government-Owned Or -Controlled Financial Institutions.
 The provisions of Secs.
-X326 to X337 of the Manual of Regulations for Banks (MORB), to the extent applicable, shall also apply to loans, other credit accommodations, and guarantees granted to the National
+X326 to X337 of the Manual of Regulations for Banks (MORB), to the extent applicable, shall also apply to loans, other credit accommodations, and counsels and other agents of the NBFIs to guarantees granted to the National a.
+Loans, other credit accommodations, and guarantees to the Republic of the Philippines and/or its agencies/departments/ bureaus shall be considered: (1) non-risk; and (2) not subject to any ceiling;